-Public projects (partial list): the Air Force Officers Training School, in Ovda; the Army’s Institute for Research of Conflict; the design of a number of buildings in the Academic Complex at Washington Hill: a high school, an auditorium and event center, a laboratory, office and research building, a library, student dormitories and welfare buildings; The Alumim school in Ramat Ha’Sharon; the High Tech High school (a competition in which I was awarded first place); Eshkolot kindergartens in Harish; Mikvehs for the Ministry of Construction, all over the country; an urban gallery in Givatayim; Ramat Ha’Sharon City Hall building; the McCann Erickson offices (a competition in which I was awarded first place); the Latrun conference center (a competition in which I was awarded first place); commercial buildings and rest areas for the Dor-Alon gasoline company; and combining public buildings in mixed-use projects such as the Ha’Atad complex.
+Public projects (partial list): the Air Force Officers Training School, in Ovda; the Army’s Institute for Research of Conflict; the design of a number of buildings in the Academic Complex at Washington Hill: a high school, an auditorium and event center, a laboratory, office and research building, a library, student dormitories, and welfare buildings; the Alumim school in Ramat Ha’Sharon; the High Tech High school (a competition in which I was awarded first place); kindergartens campuses in Harish; ritual baths for the Ministry of Construction, nationwide; an urban gallery in Givatayim; Ramat Ha’Sharon City Hall building; the McCann Erickson offices (a competition in which I was awarded first place); the Latrun conference center (a competition in which I was awarded first place); commercial buildings and rest areas for the Dor-Alon gasoline company; and combining public buildings in mixed-use projects such as the Ha’Atad complex.

-Competitions and Exhibitions
+Competitions and exhibitions

-This section expands on select works from the portfolio, competitions I participated in, both local and international, public and anonymous, and by invite only.
-My clear preference is for anonymous competitions, where I can use the platform to connect and re-research innovative methods and ideas.
-Competitions presented in the select portfolio works: Ha’Mashtela School in Tel Aviv – first Place; Zoning and Development Zur-Nata - first Place; expansion of the Nezer Sirani Kibbutz – first Place; Klal Headquarters, Tel Aviv – first Place; Acropolis Museum in Athens – commendation and the Kenya prize; Queensland Gallery of Modern Art, in Brisbane – commendation; Regional and Ha’Shalom Court, in Haifa, collaboration with Professor Shamai Asif; the Hedva Ibshitz Centre for the Study of the Holocaust, collaboration with Yigal Tomarkin - commendation; the Sherover Culture Center– Kenya Prize; the Rishon Le’Zion Center for Education and Culture – second-place; Venice Biennale of Architecture, 2000; the Empty Chair Exhibition of Israeli Art; the Israeli Identity Exhibition.
+This section expands on select works from the portfolio, and includes local, international, public, anonymous, and invite-only competitions.
+My clear preference is for anonymous competitions, in which I can use the platform to connect and reinvestigate innovative methods and ideas.
+Competitions presented in the portfolio include: Ha’Mashtela School in Tel Aviv – first place; Zoning and Development Zur-Nata - first place; expansion of the Nezer Sirani Kibbutz – first place; Klal Headquarters, Tel Aviv – first place; Acropolis Museum in Athens – commendation and the purchase prize; Queensland Gallery of Modern Art, in Brisbane – commendation; Regional and Ha’Shalom Court, in Haifa, collaboration with Professor Shamai Asif; the Hedva Ibshitz Centre for the Study of the Holocaust, collaboration with Yigal Tomarkin - commendation; the Sherover Culture Center– purchase prize; the Rishon Le’Zion Center for Education and Culture – second place; Venice Biennale of Architecture, 2000; the Empty Chair Exhibition of Israeli Art; the Israeli Identity Exhibition.

-Additional competitions (partial list): McCann-Kesher-Barel offices – first place; Latrun Conference Center – first place; High Tech High School – first place; Copenhagen Opera House, Venice Biennale of Architecture, 2002, the Ecological School in Yokenam,; the school in the large plot in Tel Aviv; the Hadar Yossef Community Center, in Tel Aviv, residences in the tennis complex in Beer Sheba, a memorial for the Engineering Corps, welfare buildings for the IDF.
+Additional competitions (partial list): McCann-Kesher-Barel offices – first place; Latrun Conference Center – first place; High Tech High School – first place; Copenhagen Opera House, Venice Biennale of Architecture, 2002, the Ecological School in Yokenam; Nofe Yam School, Tel Aviv; the Hadar Yossef Community Center, Tel Aviv; residences in the tennis complex in Beer Sheba, a memorial for the Engineering Corps; welfare buildings for the IDF.

 Teaching